eslint/eslint/docs/rules/prefer-named-capture-group.md

 # Suggest using named capture group in regular expression (prefer-named-capture-group)

-With the landing of ECMAScript 2018, named capture group can be used in regular expression, which can improve the readability.
+With the landing of ECMAScript 2018, named capture groups can be used in regular expressions, which can improve their readability.

 ```js
 const regex = /(?<year>[0-9]{4})/;